 Adult literacy and GED teachers work with a variety of adult students to teach them basic skills in reading, writing, mathematics, and other core subjects.
-They will plan curriculums and work with students, both individually and in a group setting, to guide them towards their goals.
+They will plan curriculum and work with students, both individually and in a group setting, to guide them towards their goals.
 This usually includes earning a GED or developing stronger language skills.
 The U.S. Bureau of Labor Statistics (BLS) lists the following duties as some of the core responsibilities for adult literacy and GED teacher jobs:

 - Evaluate each student's strengths and weaknesses and help them achieve their educational goals.

 - Plan instruction to help students earn their GED or improve their language skills.

 - Provide student assessments to look for possible learning disabilities.

 - Help students develop stronger study skills that will lead them towards their goals.

 In many cases, teachers will help develop an individualized education program (IEP) for students.
 In addition, they may also provide students with information on community resources, options for job placement assistance, and other services that may help them personally and professionally.

 Job Growth for